 Accelerated hydrogen peroxide® (AHP®) has the same active ingredient hydrogen peroxide with a proprietary formula of non-active ingredients consisting of surfactants and organic acids.

-The formula is patented so who knows what is in it.
+The formula is proprietary so who knows what is in it.
 What we do know is that AHP typically uses a low level of hydrogen peroxide, only 0.5%.

 The difference in disinfection is that AHP® disinfects much quicker.
-The contact time for AHP® is between 30 seconds an a minute.,
+The contact time for AHP® is between 30 seconds and a minute.,

 The idea is that AHP® “speeds up” the time it takes to disinfect a surface.